 In 2019, the Foundation for Rural Service (FRS) will be awarding $125,000 in scholarships in honor of the Foundation’s 25th Anniversary!
 Each year, the foundation gives out $2,500 scholarships to an exceptional group of rural students for their first year of college or vocational school.

 The Minnesota Telecom Alliance (MTA) Foundation is offering six $2,000 scholarships to high school seniors graduating in 2019.
 Scholarships are awarded after the student demonstrates a successful completion of the first year of college or technical school.MTA_Scholarship_Form_2019

 You don’t have to look very far to find, hear about or see an ad for Smart Home products.
 So why all the interest anyway and why now?
 Actually, the first real smart home device, the Echo IV, a grocery shopping list computer was created in the mid 1960’s.
 This is of course was long before the Internet become a service available to the public and personal computing was feasible.

 FUNDS RAISED BENEFIT FURRY FRIENDS – This winter our company took a “Casual Monday” idea and applied a charitable angle.
 December through March, employees were given the opportunity to wear blue jeans to work on Mondays.
 In order to do so, participants agreed to make a charitable donation.

-A bimonthly publication of Park Region Telephone/Otter Tail Telcom news.
+A monthly publication of Park Region news.